dxa4481/clientHashing/README.md

 - User's need Javascript enabled to login
 - Less capable client machines may experience issues logging in

-Addressing the last bullet, it took my phone (an HTC One m7) approximatly 4 seconds to complete the simple demo of client side bcrypt.
+Addressing the last bullet, it took my phone (an HTC One m7) approximately 4 seconds to complete the simple demo of client side bcrypt.